RH-devs/D-shl-n-spraoi/README.md

 ## Acknowledgement

-* Brian Design's tutorial video on YouTube for helpful resources.
+* Brian Design's and CodingNepal tutorial video on YouTube for helpful resources.
 * My mentor Aaron for his support.